 The combination of normal blood and liver function tests and elevated bilirubin levels is an indicator of Gilbert's syndrome.
-No other testing is usually needed to make the diagnosis.
+No other testing usually is needed, although genetic testing can confirm the diagnosis.

-- Chowdhury NR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/index.
-Accessed May 24, 2012.
+- Chowdhury JR, et al. Gilbert's syndrome and unconjugated hyperbilirubinemia due to bilirubin overproduction. http://www.uptodate.com/home.
+Accessed March 11, 2015.

 - Gilbert syndrome.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/gilbert-syndrome.
 Accessed March 11, 2015.

 - Gilbert syndrome.
 American Liver Foundation. http://www.liverfoundation.org/abouttheliver/info/gilbertsyndrome/.
 Accessed March 11, 2015.